tryton/tryton/modules/account/doc/design/move.rst

 .. _model-account.move.reconcile.write_off:

-Reconcile Write Off
+Reconcile Write-off
 ===================

-The *Reconcile Write Off* concept is used to configure which `Journal <model-account.journal>` and debit or credit `Accounts <model-account.account>` are used for write-offs generated when `Reconciling Lines <wizard-account.move.reconcile_lines>`.
+The *Reconcile Write-off* concept is used to configure which `Journal <model-account.journal>` and debit or credit `Accounts <model-account.account>` are used for write-offs generated when `Reconciling Lines <wizard-account.move.reconcile_lines>`.